Recipe Overview

 Notes

-• If you prefer, substitute another roasted vegetable of your choice.
+• Variations: If you prefer, substitute another roasted vegetable of your choice.
+Tarragon, sage, fresh oregano, rosemary can be substituted for parsley.
+Try adding cooked chicken or sautéed shrimp.

-• Fridge Storage: Store leftover risotto in an airtight container and refrigerate leftovers within 2 hours.
-Reheat within 1 to 2 days, either in the microwave or on the stovetop until it’s hot throughout.
+• Storage and reheating.
+Refrigerate leftover risotto in an airtight container within 2 hours, for 1 to 2 days.
+Reheat either in the microwave or on the stovetop until risotto is hot throughout.
 If needed, add a bit of extra broth or water to the risotto before reheating to help loosen it up.

 •